expo/expo/docs/pages/tutorial/create-a-modal.md

 }
 ```

-For now, an empty `View` component is rendered when the value of `showAppOptions` is `true`.
-This value is handled in the next step.
+For now, an empty `<View>` component is rendered when the value of `showAppOptions` is `true`.
+We’ll address this state in the next step.

 ## Step 2: Add buttons

-Let's break down the layout of the option buttons you will implement in this section.
-It will look like the following:
+Let's break down the layout of the option buttons we will implement in this chapter.
+The design looks like this:

 <ImageSpotlight alt="Break down of the layout of the buttons row." src="/static/images/tutorial/buttons-layout.jpg" style={{ maxWidth: 400 }} containerStyle={{ marginBottom: 0 }} />

-It contains a parent `View` with three buttons aligned in a row.
-The button in the middle with the plus icon (+) will open the model and styled differently than the other two buttons.
+It contains a parent `<View>` with three buttons aligned in a row.
+The button in the middle with the plus icon (+) will open the model and is styled differently than the other two buttons.

 Inside the **components** directory, create a new file called **CircleButton.js** with the following code snippet: